ibexa/documentation-developer/docs/users/invitations.md

 To set up custom templates for invitation or registration forms, create a template file and inform the system, through configuration, when to use this template.

-You might also set a SiteAccess under `scope`, to which the new user will be invited.
+You might also set a SiteAccess under `scope`, to which the new user is invited.
 If the SiteAccess is not set, it falls back to the default `site` value.

 For example, use the following [configuration](configuration.md#configuration-files):